devart-ai-connectivity/mcp-server-universal/README.md

 Universal MCP Server is planned as a paid product.

-- Subscription license
+- Subscription license: 99$
-- Perpetual license
+- Perpetual license: 199$

-## Release status

-This repository is being prepared as the product shell for Devart MCP Server Universal.
-Code and installation artifacts may be added separately.